anthonybrown/example-1/README.md

 I did this about 4 - 5 years ago, it's been a long time.
 It's not responsive but it works in IE6 and above.

+Not my best work, but it's one of the first